Zelenskyy to meet Biden, address Congress as war rages on | Politics

 That irked Biden, who underscored to Zelenskyy the American people's generosity.
 But the brief moment of tension hasn't caused any lasting difficulty, according to officials familiar with the episode.

-Pelosi, who visited Zelenskyy earlier this year in Kyiv, encouraged lawmakers to be on hand for Wednesday evening's session.
+Pelosi, who visited Zelenskyy earlier this year in Kyiv, encouraged lawmakers to be on hand for Wednesday evening's address by the Ukrainian leader.

+"We are ending a very special session of the 117th Congress with legislation that makes progress for the American people as well as support for our Democracy," Pelosi wrote on Tuesday in a letter to colleagues.

 With the fighting in the east at a stalemate, Moscow has used missiles and drones to attack Ukraine's power equipment, hoping to leave people without electricity as freezing weather sets in.